Glossary

 • Communication and image

-Physical risks, directly related to climate change and its consequences, are distributed across several categories:
+Physical risks, directly linked to climate change and its consequences, are divided into several categories:

-• Risks related to natural disasters and extreme climatic events becoming increasingly frequent and/or intense
+• Risks related to natural disasters and extreme climate events becoming increasingly frequent and/or intense

 • Risks related to gradual changes in the climate.